 - Rupert Grint does this in one scene in Wild Target while practicing with a Japanese sword.

-- Jones does this in every Police Academy movie starting with the second one (Where he first demonstrates skill in martial arts).
+- Larvelle Jones (played by Michael Winslow) does this in every Police Academy movie starting with the second one.
+(Where he first demonstrates skill in martial arts).
 Since he's also a ventriloquist, he also makes it look like everything he says in those scenes is being badly dubbed in, just for fun.

 - Malaguita does a shuffle variation of this in Torrente: El brazo tonto de la ley to intimidate Torrente, though he has real martial arts training and seems to be very skilled.